-(i) For small nearest-neighbor Coulomb repulsion $V \leq 0.95 t{\rm a}$, the lattice distortion and the charge order are both zero.
-The estimation of the spin gap Δ_S is difficult, as illustrated by the relatively large disagreement between the linear and the quadratic extrapolations in that regime.
-From calculations on a system with pure pbc in the a-direction [8] and from considerations of an effective spin model (see below), we expect a vanishing gap in the 2d thermodynamic limit as long as $m{\rm CO} = 0$.
-The dimerization d, which is expected to be zero in this regime, shows slightly negative values, probably due to finite-size effects.

-(ii) At a critical $V{\rm C} \approx 0.95 t{\rm a}$ [8], the lattice distortions become finite and cause charge ordering in a SAF pattern for our choice of boundary conditions.
-Linear and quadratic extrapolations to $L = \infty$ match quite well and we find that the spin gap $\Delta{\rm S}$ and the intra-ladder dimerization d are finite.
+- (i) For small nearest-neighbor Coulomb repulsion $V \le 0.95t_a$ , the lattice distortion and the charge order are both zero.
+This regime is therefore not relevant for NaV2O5.
+The extrapolated values of the spin gap $\Delta_S$ are mostly finite, but vary strongly between linear and quadratic extrapolations, reflecting the difficulty of a reliable estimate in this regime.
+However, in the 2d thermodynamic limit we can expect a vanishing gap as long as $m{CO} = 0$ , from calculations on a system with pure PBC in the a direction [8] and from considerations of an effective spin model (see below).
+The dimerization d, which is expected to be zero in this regime, shows slightly negative values, probably due to finite-size effects. - (ii) At a critical $V{\rm C}\approx 0.95t{\rm a}$ [8], the lattice distortions become finite and cause charge ordering in a SAF pattern for our choice of boundary conditions.
+Linear and quadratic extrapolations to $L=\infty$ match quite well and we find that the spin gap $\Delta{\rm S}$ and the intraladder dimerization d are finite.
 This is in contrast to the non-SAF charge-ordered system of two coupled ladders with purely periodic boundary conditions studied in Ref.
-8, which shows neither a finite spin gap nor finite dimerization in the thermodynamic limit.
-The concurrent appearance of intra-ladder dimerization and a spin gap only when SAF charge ordering occurs strongly indicates that here charge ordering indeed causes singlet formation along the ladder.

-(iii) At larger $V \approx 1.6 t{\rm a}$, the spin gap vanishes again, to our initial surprise.
+[8], which shows neither a finite spin gap nor finite dimerization in the thermodynamic limit.
+The concurrent appearance of intraladder dimerization and a spin gap only when SAF charge ordering occurs strongly indicates that here charge ordering indeed causes singlet formation along the ladder. - (iii) At larger $V \approx 1.6t_a$ , the spin gap vanishes again, to our initial surprise [22].
 Concurrently, the dimerization becomes smaller, but does not completely disappear.
 This behavior and the negative extrapolations for the spin gap are consistent with the effective spin system (see below).